blytkerchan/blytkerchan.github.io/_posts/2014-08-11-looking-for-bugs-in-several-wrong-places.markdown

 While I ended up with a better understanding of how the system works, that was not what I set out to do: I set out to find and kill a bug and, while I did that, I also ended up wasting time on a wild goose chase because I dismissed the location of the bug as a candidate when the setting I was looking at was reported correctly.

-Had I started out with a black box approach, searching for the first version of the system with the bug and opening the box only then to see the difference between the last version that worked and the first one that didn't, I would probably have found the bug quicker ((We'll see how that works out the next time I have a bug to hunt in a complex system I don't know.)).
+Had I started out with a black box approach, searching for the first version of the system with the bug and opening the box only then to see the difference between the last version that worked and the first one that didn't, I would probably have found the bug quicker[^4].

+[^4]: We'll see how that works out the next time I have a bug to hunt in a complex system I don't know.